Firebrand tours to the Galaxy

 Back in his office, Senior checked in with the teams and noted that they were making progress, sourcing government paperwork that would be required to start the ball rolling.
 The Beta team in the process of surveying a location for the heavy-water plant; they found that the Tugun desalination plant was in maintenance mode running at a loss.
 Jim suggested that if the company were to buy in and install the distillery and centrifuge equipment together with a new power generator, the State Government would be delighted.
 The same water output would be delivered with the centrifuge process only diverting a couple of hundred tonnes a day, which would hardly make any difference and have the running costs cut down to a sustainable level.

-Alpha Team reported that the initial prognosis was correct as manufactured in a non-signatory country of origin it would be a tedious process, despite having several of the same design circulating from extraterrestrial origin.
+Alpha Team reported that the initial prognosis was correct as manufactured in a non-signatory country of origin it would be a tedious process.
+This status despite having several of the same design circulating from extraterrestrial origin.
 Those, of course, were the spacecraft given special dispensation by the Federal Government.

 “If I knew you were that keen I would have arrived earlier,” Mike laughed.